Summer Academy

 Please contact uhs@farmingdale.edu if you are interested in residential opportunities.

-Students attend Monday through Friday from 9:00 AM to 3:00 PM, totaling approximately 60 instructional hours over two weeks.
+Students attend Monday through Friday from 9:00 AM to 3:00 PM, totaling approximately 60 instructional hours over one week, two weeks, or three weeks (pending on the Session selected).
 Outside of class, students may spend additional time on projects, assignments, or collaborative work similar to a college course structure.

 No. Summer Academy is a college-preparation academic program, not a recreational camp.
 Students engage in structured coursework, critical thinking, and applied learning designed to mirror real college expectations.